-During pregnancy it’s not just your body that undergoes change, some women also experience differences to their complexion.
+During pregnancy it’s not just your body that undergoes change, some women also experience differences in their complexion.
 Whether that’s dryness, extra sensitivity or even extra breakouts, the changes that occur are generally due to fluctuating hormones.

-You might think it’s difficult to achieve the ‘pregnancy glow’ whilst juggling work and home life, our essential oils expert, Aromatherapist Jo Kellett says otherwise.
+You might think it’s difficult to achieve the ‘pregnancy glow’ whilst juggling work and home life, but our essential oils expert, Aromatherapist Jo Kellett says otherwise.
 In fact, you can keep skin hydrated, prevent oiliness and minimise stretch marks with beautifully blended essential oils, and maximise your pregnancy skin glow.

 Jo says: “It’s safe to use aromatherapy from your second trimester, though there are certain essential oils to avoid and you will need to reduce the amount you use.
-We recommend making your own blends – don’t be worried by this – it’s very simple, just one drop of essential oil to every 5ml of blending oil.
+We recommend making your own blends – don’t be worried about this – it’s very simple, just one drop of essential oil to every 5ml of blending oil.

 There are three common changes to the skin which can occur during pregnancy – these are dryness, oily skin and stretch marks.
 Aromatherapy is a wonderful way to nourish and nurture your skin throughout this precious journey.

 If you are experiencing very itchy skin or have any other worries about the changes that are occurring to your skin, please consult your Midwife or Obstetrician.